elijahr/nim-debra/docs/guide/thread-registration.md

 All slots are occupied.
 Either:

 - Increase `MaxThreads` when creating the manager
-- Ensure threads deregister when done
+- Reduce the total number of threads that register over the application lifetime
-- Check for thread leaks
+- Check for thread leaks or unnecessary thread creation

 ## Next Steps